localstack/.github/CONTRIBUTING.md

 We would recommend:

--   Every pull request should have the corresponding issue linked to it.
+-   Every Pull Request should have the corresponding issue linked to it.
--   Every pull request should pass the automated CI checks.
+-   Every Pull Request should pass the automated CI checks.
 -   Every Pull Request should be as atomic as possible.
+-   Every Pull Request should include a test verifying the new/fixed behavior.

+Atomic commits correspond to the smallest, most meaningful change you can make to the code.
 You can keep your pull request as a draft if you are still working on it.
 Upon completion, you can mark the pull request is ready to review for further comments and feedback.

 ### Reviewing pull requests